 Notable Deals: She founded the Happy Hippie Foundation in 2014, which helps homeless LBTQ+ youth.

 Bottom Line: Fearless to the point of being tone-deaf, Cyrus picked up the child-star trap of getting pigeonholed and set it on fire.
-Higher-profile new releases from some of her contemporaries have dropped Cyrus from the top spot in Vulture’s last ranking down to No. 6 here, but this era-defining Disney vet is still the biggest chameleon of her cohort and can snap in and out of cultural relevance whenever she pleases.
+Higher-profile new releases from some of her contemporaries have dropped Cyrus from the top spot in Vulture’s previous ranking, but this era-defining Disney vet is still the biggest chameleon of her cohort and can snap in and out of cultural relevance whenever she pleases.

 Child-Star Highlights: Duff was the one and only Lizzie McGuire for Disney, and the eponymous show spawned a very profitable TV empire and feature film for the studio.
 Duff’s stardom also made the Disney original Cadet Kelly a huge hit.
 Outside of those contractual commitments to the Mouse, she starred in important-at-the-time movies like A Cinderella Story and Agent Cody Banks.

-Adult Highlights: The TV Land hit Younger just debuted its sixth season, and Duff picked up People’s Choice awards for it in 2016 and 2017.
+Adult Highlights: The TV Land hit Younger is set to film its seventh and (probably) final season this year, and Duff picked up People’s Choice awards for it in 2016 and 2017.
 While her adult music career never totally jumped off, she did put out a sneaky great bop in 2008 called “Reach Out.”
 Sleep on it no longer!
 And hey, she’s also a New York Times best-selling author.